 A final and important question you must ask your Metro Detroit real estate agent is whether she has any questions for you.
 Remember, you will be entering into a business relationship with your agent, and for that to succeed there must a good fit, compatibility, and shared goals.
 So the questioning can’t be one-sided.
 You don’t want to hook up with an agent desperate to take any client who crosses her path.
 The agent should ask you questions to ensure that she can deliver client-centered service.

 Cut the Risk Further

-These are the basic questions you should ask your Bloomfield HIlls real estate agent, and they can go a long way toward ensuring that you get the right agent.
+These are the basic questions you should ask your Metro Detroit real estate agent, and they can go a long way toward ensuring that you get the right agent.
 But even so, things don’t always work out as planned.
 A good way to increase your odds of finding a great agent is to contact a network of top-notch agents.
 We can assist you with this.